davidlahoz/kandji-macos-scripts/README.md

-# Kandji Scripts for Lazy Admins
+# Kandji MacOS Scripts

 Some silly scripts I made to make my life easier.
-Some fo them rely on Kandji to work properly (they generate Alerts for Kandji's Admin panel and use Kandji CLI commands).
-They are created to avoid doing repetitive tasks or sometimes even reporting.
+Some of them rely on Kandji to work properly (they generate Alerts for Kandji's Admin panel and use Kandji CLI).
+They are created to avoid doing repetitive tasks, reporting, or just some configuration changes.
 They might be buggy, and I am sure they could be coded in a better way but...
-It ain't much but it's honest work.
+It ain't much, but it's honest work.

-[Scripts](/Scripts) - Few basic monitoring scripts like battery health status, FreeSpaceMonitor, etc. They will use exit codes to show the results on Kandji.
+[Scripts](/Scripts) - A few basic monitoring scripts like battery health status, FreeSpaceMonitor, etc. They will use exit codes to show the results on Kandji.

-[Utilities](Utilities) - Using Kandji API and Python, a list for installed Apps (in JSON) is generated.
-Giving the option to filter and create a list of users that use X app.
+[Utilities](Utilities) - Using Kandji API and Python, a list of installed Apps (in JSON) is generated.
+Giving the option to filter and create a list of users that use "X" app.